 "I don't own big hats, but I have a lot of cattle"—The Millionaire Next Door

-Mrs. Johnson, who lives down the street in the tiny little brick house.
-She bakes yummy chocolate chip cookies and wears a plain dress everyday.
+Mrs. Johnson, the old lady who lives down the street in the tiny little brick house.
+She bakes a remarkable chocolate chip cookie and wears the same house dress everyday.

-Kyle, who sits next to you in school.
+Kyle, your classmate who sits next to you in social studies.
 He snaps his gum and is president of the school science club.

 They're every where!